-The Pilgrim Console allows you to remotely configure how the SDK will respond to different visit events and control the flow of information to a webhook or third party.
-The sections below provide further detail on configuring your Pilgrim Console for success.
+The Pilgrim SDK section of your Foursquare Developer Console allows you to remotely configure how the SDK will respond to different visit events, as well as control the flow of information to a webhook or third party service.
+The sections below provide further detail to help you configure your Pilgrim Console for success.

 CLIENT_ID is the Client ID for your Pilgrim app):

-The Snap-to-Place tab is where you can control high-level events for which you would like to receive from the SDK.
+The Visits tab is where you can control high-level events for which you would like to receive from the SDK.

 You can choose to be notified for all venues or filter for a subset of venues based on categories, chains, and/or a specific venue.
 Please note that if you are filtering by a specific venue, you will need to select the geographical location first.